Christopher D. Hampson

 Assistant Professor of Law

 Professor Hampson is a scholar of bankruptcy, insolvency, and the ethics of debt.
 His research focuses on how legal institutions can best serve our shared values during times of financial distress.
-He has written on a wide range of topics, from benefit corporations to debtors’ prisons.
-His most recent article is forthcoming in the American Bankruptcy Law Journal, and his prior scholarship has appeared in the Harvard Law Review and the American Journal of Criminal Law.
+He has written on a wide range of topics, from benefit corporations and small business bankruptcy to imprisonment for debt.
+His scholarship has appeared or is forthcoming in prominent law reviews across the country, including the Harvard Law Review, the Fordham Law Review, the George Washington Law Review, and the American Bankruptcy Law Journal.
+His work has also been cited by federal district and appellate courts, as well as two state supreme courts.

 Prior to joining WilmerHale, Professor Hampson served as a law clerk for Judge Richard A. Posner on the Seventh Circuit in Chicago and worked at White & Case LLP in Miami.